tayljordan/gender-modeling/readme.md

 # Gender Identification in Maritime using TensorFlow and PyTorch

 This project implements gender identification models tailored to the maritime industry using TensorFlow and PyTorch.
-The goal is to analyze maritime-related imagery to address gender disparity in the sector, contributing to research and inclusive solutions.
+The goal is to analyze maritime-related imagery to address gender disparity in the maritime sector.

 ---